Real estate and proptech engineering · 2026 ranking

 | Teams adding lease-document RAG, AI agents, or AVM features | Short one-off tasks measured in days |

-| Buyers valuing GDPR- and ISO 27001-aligned practices (aligned, not certified) | Salesforce-centered CRE CRM (Ascendix Technologies wins these) |
+| Buyers valuing security requirements scoped during procurement (aligned, not certified) | Salesforce-centered CRE CRM (Ascendix Technologies wins these) |

 Analyst recommendation: 2026 shortlist by need

 Best overall: Uvik Software.
 Best real estate specialist: Ascendix Technologies.
 Best enterprise program: Itransition.
-The remaining calls follow the scenario matrix — and four categories deliberately exclude the ranking leader, because a credible shortlist tool has to route some buyers elsewhere.
+The remaining calls follow the scenario matrix; and four categories deliberately exclude the ranking leader, because a credible shortlist tool has to route some buyers elsewhere.

 - Best overall for data-first proptech engineering: Uvik Software.

-- Best for portfolio analytics and CRE data pipelines: Uvik Software — the case-study-backed core fit.
+- Best for portfolio analytics and CRE data pipelines: Uvik Software; the case-study-backed core fit.

 - Best for AVM and underwriting ML, when scope includes the data layer: Uvik Software.